Nicholas Alahverdian: Child welfare advocacy

+When Alahverdian returned to Rhode Island in the 2010s, he reinvented himself as a crusader for child welfare and aggressively sought connections with politicans and reporters.
+Alahverdian eagerly provided quotations to reporters, but he did not talk much about his life in Utah or Ohio, where he had been accused of sexually assaulting women.
+Dan McGowan, a reporter for the Boston Globe, said that Alahverdian's stories "mostly checked out", and when he raised Alahverdian's legal issues with another reporter, they were willing to give Alahverdian the benefit of the doubt because of his difficult family life.

+Alahverdian founded NexusGovernment, an organization to lobby for child welfare.

 In March 2011, after meeting Alahverdian, state representative Roberto DaSilva submitted a proposal to further restrict DCYF from using facilities outside of Rhode Island; the proposal was also a cost-cutting measure.
 DaSilva credited Alahverdian's story as inspiration for his proposed legislation.
 The proposed legislation failed, so DaSilva re-submitted the proposal in January 2012 and it was given a hearing the following month, but shelved for "further study" in mid-March.

-In February 2020, Rhode Island state representatives Ray Hull, John J. Lombardi, David Bennett, and James N. McLaughlin proposed an "Emergency Oversight Commission" to monitor DCYF, as advocated by Alahverdian.
+In February 2020, Rhode Island state representatives Raymond Hull, John J. Lombardi, David Bennett, and James N. McLaughlin proposed an "Emergency Oversight Commission" to monitor DCYF, as advocated by Alahverdian.
 According to WPRI's reporting, if the legislation passed, nine state representatives would form a commission to investigate "unconstitutional or unethical procedures at DCYF that put children in harm's way", with a report to be published in May 2021.
-Hull's proposed legislation wasn't voted upon and died in committee.
+Hull's proposed legislation was not voted upon and died in committee.
 Hull later said that Alahverdian had continually pressed him to introduce this legislation before faking his death, describing the process as being that Alahverdian would "just beat you down".

 Former Rhode Island state representatives spoke in 2022 about their past experiences with Alahverdian.
-Brian G. Coogan described Alahverdian as "brilliant" but "dangerous", accusing Alahverdian of having "swindled a lot of people", by persuading some Rhode Island lawmakers to give him money, sometimes via threats of accusing them of rape and assault.
+Coogan described Alahverdian as "brilliant" but "dangerous", accusing Alahverdian of having "swindled a lot of people", by persuading some Rhode Island lawmakers to give him money, sometimes via threats of accusing them of rape and assault.
 Joanne Giannini said that Alahverdian continually asked her for money.
 After initially acceding to his requests, Giannini eventually told him to "get a job".
 This resulted in Alahverdian saying "so many horrible things" to her, "He knew how to hurt you with words.
 The whole thing really bothered me."